deepak9236/Profile-Map/README.md

 ---

 ## Overview
 This is a React-based web application designed to allow users to view a list of profiles and explore their addresses interactively on a map.
-The application integrates dynamic mapping services (Google Maps API or Mapbox) to visually represent the geographical locations of each profile.
+The application integrates dynamic mapping services (Google Maps API) to visually represent the geographical locations of each profile.

 ---